simplecarnival/better-blender/README.md

 * **Forbid Menu Collapsing:** I never liked Blender's "Collapse Menus" feature.
 If a window is supposed to show a menu, I believe the menu should always be shown; there shouldn't be the extra step of unhiding a menu in someone else's Blender file.
 So this feature has been eliminated.

-* **Properties Window Should Always Be Vertical:** Self-explanatory.
-Given what is in the Properties window and how it is organized, there is no good reason to have the ability to change it to a horizontal alignment.
+* **Properties Window Should Always Be Vertical:** Given what is in the Properties window and how it is organized, there is no good reason to show this window in a horizontal alignment.
 So this window now always has a vertical alignment.

-If you want some but not all of these features in your own personal fork of Blender, you're in luck.
+If you want some -- but not all -- of these features in your own personal fork of Blender, you're in luck.
 Do a search in the code for "BETTER BLENDER BEGIN" for all of the spots where I changed the code.
 You should be able to easily discern where the code has changed for each feature and copy-and-paste the relevant bits into your own fork.

 Enjoy!